 It’s not unheard of for disabled employees to get terminated while on workers’ compensation.
 But is it legal?
 The short answer is yes, it can be.
 But it’s not as straightforward as it sounds.

 Certain employees are also entitled to a 12-week job-protected leave under the Family and Medical Leave Act (FMLA).
-If you qualify for FMLA but still got terminated, you can file for reinstatement or claim damages from your employer.
+If you qualify for FMLA but still get terminated, you can file for reinstatement or claim damages from your employer.

 If your employer fired you and withheld your workers’ compensation, you can file legal actions against them.

 Wrongful termination of an employee can leave the business open to legal action, regardless of whether said employee is receiving workers’ compensation.

 Among the legal consequences businesses can face are:

 - payment for lost wages as ordered by the court